Kwabratseur/TracknTrace/README.md

 Std = 0,0.7,0.2,0,0,0.1

 [eventdetection]
-GenericEvents = 24,336,1.2,None    #Short window: 24h long windows:336 Delta stdev.p > 1,2 -> event
+GenericEvents = 24,336,1.2,None    # Short window: 24h long windows:336 Delta stdev.p > 1,2 -> event for All columns (if last item is set to None, if set to column list detection will be selective)
-NormalizedEvents = 0.8             #Check what this does?
+NormalizedEvents = 0.8             # Detection threshold, if value > 0.8 -> event
-OtherEvents = Eventset_1,Eventset_2,Eventset_1 #refers to below 3 custom event detectors Eventset_1 = 0.2,event_Vdhw_ra_336_24_1.2      #0.2: Vdhw running average is used to detect events
+OtherEvents = Eventset_1,Eventset_2,Eventset_1 # refers to below 3 custom event detectors
+Eventset_1 = 0.2,event_Vdhw_ra_336_24_1.2      # 0.2: Vdhw running average is used to detect events
 Eventset_2 = 0.2,event_HeatInput_ra_336_24_1.2
 Eventset_3 = 0.2,event_COP_ra_336_24_1.2
-Scanlist = Tavg,HeatInput               #Scan all those columns on errors```
+Scanlist = Tavg,HeatInput               # Scan all those columns on errors

 [schil] #Hardly used
 bouwjaar=1955
 renovatiejaar=2019
 meetjaar=2020
-vloeroppervlak=120  #could be used in future for characteristic performance schiloppervlak=60   #could be used in future for characteristic performance glasoppervlak=8     #could be used in future for characteristic performance pvoppervlak=5       #Is used to determine PV Performance [simplified gas=0               #Is used to switch between heatpump and gas boiler calculations
+vloeroppervlak=120  # could be used in future for characteristic performance schiloppervlak=60   # could be used in future for characteristic performance glasoppervlak=8     # could be used in future for characteristic performance pvoppervlak=5       # Is used to determine PV Performance [simplified gas=0               # Is used to switch between heatpump and gas boiler calculations

 [locatie]
 orientatie=180